Cosmo/OpenSwiftUI/README.md

 ### Good to know

-Methods and properties that are marked as private in SwiftUI should be prefixed by an `_` (underscore) but marked as public in OpenSwiftUI.
+Methods and properties of SwiftUI that are marked as private, should be prefixed by an `_` (underscore) and marked as public in OpenSwiftUI.
 This is neccessary because another project of a GUI implementation might need access.